MSC Cruises has made a significant investment in ship construction in the last 20 years, resulting in today’s diverse fleet that sails worldwide.

 MSC World Class

 MSC's World Class series of ships are amongst the biggest to date, with a capacity for nearly 7,000 passengers.
 MSC World Europa, the first ship in the series, launched in 2022 and is the largest MSC ship.
-In fact, she is actually the 6th largest cruise ship at sea.
-She will become the 7th when Icon of the Seas launches in January 2024, though.
+In fact, she's the 7th largest cruise ship in the world following Icon of the Seas.

 Consistent with MSC’s strategy to improve sustainability and lessen environmental impacts, MSC World Class ships are powered by Liquefied Natural Gas (LNG) and have a new generation of wastewater treatment systems.